Is forgetting the past particularly an American thing?

 Such people passed that on in their DNA.
 The ancient Israelites passed on stories about ancestors, and even memories of the switch from foraging to agriculture 10,000 years earlier (hence the Adam and Eve story).
 Americans — I mean deliberate, voluntary Americans — seemed to pass on forgetfulness.

-I’ve traced every line in my family — save one, that of my mother’s father’s mother’s father, who created a dead end when he died during the siege of Petersburg — back to the old country.
+I’ve traced every line in my family — save one, that of my mother’s father’s mother’s father, who created a dead end when he died during the Siege of Petersburg — back to the old country.
 But I’ve never found a single story clearly answering my biggest question about them coming here: Why?

 Why did they pull up stakes and come here?
 Oh, I know all the standard answers from the elementary school — freedom, especially of religion.
 And if you were a Pilgrim, that’s a good answer.
-I suspect most people came for an economic and social opportunity — a chance to get out of the box in which their old, established societies placed them.
+I suspect most people came for economic and social opportunity — a chance to get out of the box in which their old, established societies placed them.
 They came for land and upward mobility, or so I gather.
 Of course, some did have an anarchic streak that had to do with not wanting to be told what to do, but I suspect that was a side benefit, and wasn’t quite the refined sense of liberty that Adams, Hamilton, Jefferson and Madison left us.

 I do have a hint from one immigrant ancestor — John Barton Wathen (the R was added by my branch a century later) came over as an indentured servant in 1670.
-That’s seems a clear indication of A motive, if not necessarily the motive.
+That’s seems a clear indication of A motive, if not necessarily TH motive.
 It seems to have worked out for him — after his servitude, he acquired and passed on a good bit of land.

 But I’d still like to have a chat with him.
 I’m glad that I’m an American.
 But I still want to know why I’m an American.